Popular culture: Personal branding

 Personal branding includes the use of social media to promotion to brands and topics to further good repute among professionals in a given field, produce an iconic relationship between a professional, a brand and its audience that extends networks past the conventional lines established by the mainstream and to enhance personal visibility.
 Popular culture: is generally recognized by members of a society as a set of the practices, beliefs, and objects that are dominant or prevalent in a society at a given point in time.
 As celebrities online identities are extremely important in order to create a brand to line-up sponsorships, jobs, and opportunities.
 As influencers, micro-celebrities, and users constantly need to find new ways to be unique or stay updated with trends, in order to maintain followers, views, and likes.
 For example, Ellen DeGeneres has created her own personal branding through her talk show The Ellen DeGeneres Show.
 As she developed her brand we can see the branches she created to extend her fan base such as Ellen clothing, socks, pet beds, and more.

 Social media

 Social media is interactive computer-mediated technologies that facilitate the creation or sharing of information, ideas, career interests and other forms of expression via virtual communities and networks.
-Social media platforms such as Instagram, Facebook, Twitter, YouTube, TikTok and Snapchat are the most popular applications used on a daily basis for younger generations.
+Social media platforms such as Instagram, Facebook, Twitter, YouTube, Pinterest, TikTok and Snapchat are the most popular applications used on a daily basis by younger generations.
 Social media tends to be implemented into the daily routine of individuals in our current society.
 Social media is a vital part of our culture as it continues to impact the forms of communication used to connect with those in our communities, families, or friend groups.
-We often see that terms or slang is used online that is not used in face to face conversations, thus, adding to a persona users create through the screens of technology.
+We often see that terms or slang are used online that is not used in face-to-face conversations, thus, adding to a persona users create through the screens of technology.
 For example, some individuals respond to situations with a hashtag or emojis.